limpkin/mooltipass/README.md

 The Platform
 ------------
-The Mooltipass is composed of the main device shown above and a smartcard.
+The Mooltipass is composed of the main device shown above and a smart card.
 On the device are stored your AES-256 encrypted credentials.
-The smartcard is a read protected memory that needs a PIN code to unlock its contents (AES-256 key + a few websites credentials).
+The smart card is a read protected memory that needs a PIN code to unlock its contents (AES-256 key + a few websites credentials).
 As with your chip and pin card, too many tries will permanently lock the smart card.

 The Firmware
 ------------
 **We want the device to be as simple as possible.** Ideally, the end user shouldn't have to spend more than a few seconds to use its basic functionalities.
 A browser extension runs on the user's computer and sends the current website to the Mooltipass.
-When the user has to login, the Mooltipass will light up and ask for confirmation to enter the credentials.
+When the user has to log in, the Mooltipass will light up and ask for confirmation to enter the credentials.

 Data Safety
 -----------
-Safety is a primary concern for the Mooltipass development team, which is why we offer several **secure** ways to backup your credentials.
+Safety is a primary concern for the Mooltipass development team, which is why we offer several **secure** ways to back up your credentials.
 The smart card containing the AES key used for encrypting the passwords can be **cloned** using the Mooltipass, copying its PIN code as well.
 The encrypted credentials stored in the Mooltipass internal flash can be **exported** to the official Mooltipass website or simply somewhere on your local computer.

 A Brief History of Security Flaws and Breaches
 ----------------------------------------------
-We often think that the devices and websites we use are exempt of security flaws.
+We often think that the devices and websites we use are exempt from security flaws.
 You may see **if one of your accounts has already been compromised** by visiting <b><a href="https://haveibeenpwned.com/">this website</a></b>.
 We also compiled a brief list of major security breaches and vulnerabilities found during the last few months:
 - 01/2018 <a href="https://yro.slashdot.org/story/18/01/29/182210/lenovos-fingerprint-scanner-can-be-bypassed-via-a-hardcoded-password">